telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/show-progress-CRUD-operation.md

 ---
-title: Show Progress For Grid CRUD Operations
+title: Show Progress for Grid CRUD Operations
-page_title: Show Progress For CRUD Operations | Kendo UI Grid
+page_title: Show Progress for Grid CRUD Operations | Kendo UI Grid
-description: "Learn how to show the current progress of each CRUD operation with Kendo UI Grid."
+description: "Learn how to show the current progress of each CRUD operation for a Kendo UI Grid."
 slug: howto_show_progress_CRUD_operation
 ---

-# Show Progress For Grid CRUD Operations
+# Show Progress for Grid CRUD Operations

-This article illustrates how to show the current progress of each CRUD operation with Kendo UI Grid.
-To see the example, refer to the [example source code](https://github.com/telerik/kendo-examples-asp-net-mvc/tree/master/grid-progressbar-crud-operations), which is available in the [Kendo UI ASP.NET MVC code samples GitHub repository](https://github.com/telerik/kendo-examples-asp-net-mvc).
+To see the example on how to show the current progress of each CRUD operation for a Kendo UI Grid, refer to [this project](https://github.com/telerik/kendo-examples-asp-net-mvc/tree/master/grid-progressbar-crud-operations).
+It is available in the [Kendo UI GitHub repository with code samples on the UI for ASP.NET MVC](https://github.com/telerik/kendo-examples-asp-net-mvc).

 ## See Also

-Other articles on Kendo UI Grid and how-to examples related to its editing functionality:
+Other articles on the Kendo UI Grid and how-to examples related to its editing functionality:

 * [JavaScript API Reference](/api/javascript/ui/grid)
 * [How to Access Editor Controls in Edit Events]({% slug howto_access_editor_controlsin_edit_events_grid %})